-I’ve been surrounded by a lot of couples over the past weeks and I’ve seen everything from people who seem to share their life together with a sense of ease to couples who constantly argue about virtually everything.
-As I thought about what I saw and experienced, Amy Winehouse’s song ‘love is a losing game’ kept on popping in my mind and it made me wonder: is love a game you can win … or lose?
+As I thought about the conversation, Amy Winehouse's song 'love is a losing game' kept popping in my mind and it made me wonder: is love a game you can win ... or lose?

 Here is the thing, if you treat the person you love as your opponent, even if only occasionally, you've already lost the game.
 The idea of a game implies that there are winners and losers but I like to think of relationships as two people playing for the same team and here is why: